geraldcuder/xor_tensorflow/README.md

 This repository contains a simple neural network that solves the XOR-Problem.
 The network was created using `keras` and `tensorflow`.
 Furthermore, a simple program is provided that allows the user to test the trained model.
 The `environment.yml` makes sure that the user can recreate the conda environment in which this example was build.

+In addition to the keras model, a tensorflow implementation the same network can be found in the notebook `2_tensorflow_implementation` in the `notebooks/` folder.

 ## How to run

 1) Create a virtual environment by using one of the following options: